CindyMuraya/AR-You-Hungry/README.md

 My Final Year Project!

-An innovative website that combines the latest AR & AI technologies with restaurant reservation!
+Ar You Hungry? is an innovative website that combines the latest AR & AI technologies with restaurant reservation!
+It is a fully responsive restaurant reservation website, Responsive for all devices, build using HTML, CSS, and JavaScript.